-- Repeat the washing process two more times.
+- Repeat the washing process 2 more times.
 The water you throw out must be completely clear.
 This means the rice is clean.

 Step 2: Cook the rice

-- Put the rice in the pot and fill the pot with water until it covers the rice well.
+- Put the rice in the pot and fill with water until it covers the rice well.
 Don’t cover with the lid yet.
-Make sure that there is about 20% more water than rice in the pot.
+Make sure that there's about 20% more water than rice in the pot.

-- Now, put the lid on and reduce the heat to a minimum.
-Let the rice cook for about 12-14 minutes or as directed on rice packaging.
+- Now put the lid on and reduce the heat to a minimum.
+Let the rice cook for about 12-14 minutes, or as directed on the rice packaging.